Karol-Kolodynski/Comparison_of_the_cryptography_with_the_Multiple_PYTHON/README.md

-# 🐍 KryptoWątki-Python
+# 🐍 CryptoThreads-Python

-Platforma badawcza napisana w języku **Python**, służąca do testowania wydajności algorytmów kryptograficznych (AES, RSA) oraz wielowątkowego przetwarzania tekstu.
-Projekt umożliwia analizę czasu wykonania, zużycia CPU i pamięci RAM w różnych scenariuszach.
+A testing platform written in **Python** to test the performance of cryptographic algorithms (AES, RSA) and multithreaded text processing.
+The project allows the analysis of execution time, CPU and RAM consumption in different scenarios.

 ---

-## 📘 Opis projektu
+## 📘 Project description

-Celem projektu jest ocena możliwości języka Python w zakresie:
+The aim of the project is to evaluate the capabilities of the Python language for:
-- szyfrowania i deszyfrowania danych,
+- encryption and decryption of data,
-- przetwarzania tekstu z użyciem wielu wątków (ang. multithreading),
+- multithreaded text processing,
-- pomiaru zasobożerności (czas, CPU, RAM),
+- measuring resource consumption (time, CPU, RAM),
-- porównania wyników w różnych konfiguracjach.
+- comparison of results in different configurations.

 ---

-## 🔍 Funkcjonalności
+## 🔍 Functionality

-### 🛡 Tryb kryptograficzny:
+## 🛡 Cryptographic mode:
-- Obsługa szyfrowania i deszyfrowania z wykorzystaniem AES oraz RSA,
+- Support for encryption and decryption using AES and RSA,
-- Możliwość podania własnego tekstu lub generowania losowych danych,
+- Possibility to provide custom text or generate random data,
-- Konfiguracja: liczba haseł, długość tekstu, długość klucza.
+- Configuration: number of passwords, text length, key length.

-### 🔄 Tryb wielowątkowego przetwarzania tekstu:
+### 🔄 Multi-threaded text processing mode:
-- Wyszukiwanie słów kluczowych w pliku tekstowym,
+- Search for keywords in a text file,
-- Możliwość ustawienia liczby wątków, słów do wyszukania i pliku wejściowego,
+- Possibility to set the number of threads, words to search for and input file,
-- Raportowanie wyników i czasów działania.
+- Reporting of results and running times.

-### 📊 Pomiar wydajności:
+### 📊 Performance measurement:
-- Czas wykonania (real/user/system),
+- Execution time,
-- Zużycie CPU i RAM (przy użyciu biblioteki `psutil`).
+- CPU and RAM consumption.